I’d seen photos of Mont Saint-Michel before but, if I’m honest, I didn’t know much about this incredible island in Normandy, France.

 What to see and do

 You can’t visit the island without taking time to explore the Abbey of Mont Saint Michel.
 The abbey is open to explore all year apart from 1st January, 1st May and 25th December.
 You can take a one-hour guided tour to get the full story behind the beautiful medieval architecture and the abbey’s ever-changing role through time.
-We didn’t do this as we were travelling with George who’d just turned one but I wish we had as you don’t get the full impact of the abbey just by wandering around.
+We didn’t do this as we were travelling with George who was a baby at the time, but I wish we had as you don’t get the full impact of the abbey just by wandering around.

 For magnificent views across the mudflats and along the coast, as well as some respite from the tourist crowds, take a walk along the Ramparts of the abbey.
 The Porte Eschaugette to the left of the main gate is the easiest and quietest route up, and make sure you get your camera ready for the vistas enjoyed from Terrasse de l’Ouest.